 10. Provide for the timely orientation and training of new professional and public appointees to the board regarding board licensing and disciplinary procedures, this chapter, board rules and board procedures.

-11. Maintain a current list of all licensees.
-This list shall include the licensee's name, current business address and telephone number and license number and shall be regularly accessible in electronic format to public officials and agencies to verify the license status of licensees in this state.
+11. Maintain a current list of all licensees that includes the licensee's name, current business address and telephone number and license number and that is regularly accessible in electronic format to public officials and agencies to verify the license status of licensees in this state.

 12. Enter into contracts for services necessary to enforce this chapter.